1. Jainism was founded by__________.

 Explanation: Jainism deeply influenced Indian philosophy and ethics.

-85. The concept of Ahimsa in Jainism later influenced:
+85. The concept of Ahimsa in Jainism later influenced__________.

 A) Akbar’s Sulh-i-Kul